luizbgomide/sovereign/combat.md

 ## The Grid

 Combat takes place on a 1" = 5' grid.
-I recommend making [icons](https://youtu.be/LBZPi4oKlCQ?si=uC8io8mRS8oR57S7) (I use [these WoW class icons](https://dribbble.com/shots/6175355-World-of-Warcraft-Vector-Class-Icons)) for the Delvers and numbered [meeples](https://www.amazon.com/dp/B07BZ36NYJ) for enemies, choosing a different color for each enemy type.
+I recommend making [icons](https://youtu.be/LBZPi4oKlCQ?si=uC8io8mRS8oR57S7) (I use [these WoW class icons](https://dribbble.com/shots/6175355-World-of-Warcraft-Vector-Class-Icons)) for the Party and numbered [meeples](https://www.amazon.com/dp/B07BZ36NYJ) for enemies, choosing a different color for each enemy type.

 The grid helps us disambiguate a few situations: